 And I know that I’m only beginning to learn the many edible plants around me.
 If you don’t know the wild foods around you, it’s time to learn.
 No matter where you live, there are foods to be foraged.

-We have talked a lot about this, but we keep putting it off, mostly because the mister is working full days during training sessions and hunting season.
+We have talked a lot about this, but we keep putting it off, mostly because EJ is usually working full days during training sessions and hunting season.
 He now has his hunter safety course and his license, so we’re well on our way to having game in the freezer.

 I have returned to my old habit of making bread daily, now that I’ve learned the trick of keeping a pot of boiling water in the oven when the bread is rising!
 Except for in the summer, our place is generally too cool, sometimes out right too cold, to raise bread.